openstack-archive/os-xenapi/tools/README.rst

 ___________________________________________

-The purpose of the code in the install directory is to help developers bootstrap a XenServer(7.0 and above) + OpenStack development environment.
+The purpose of the code in the install directory is to help developers bootstrap a XenServer(7.1 or above LTSR) + OpenStack development environment.
 This guide gives some pointers on how to get started.

 Xenserver is a Type 1 hypervisor, so it is best installed on bare metal.
 The